skepee/Photo-Slider/README.md

 };
 ```

 When the "+" is clicked, what happens?
-A new panel is added by calling the addBox function.
-An integer "i" value is passed as a parameter to the function, starting from that the panel i+1 is created.
+A new panel is added by calling the "addBox" function.
+An integer "i" value is passed as a parameter to the function.
+The "i" parameter indicates the i-th panel and it is used to create the "i+1" panel.

 ```